PTSD: National Center for PTSD

 - Are afraid they might catch what you have

 - Think PTSD makes you dangerous

 You may feel shame or guilt about having PTSD.
 You may not want an employer or even your friends to know.
-This is called "self-stigma," and it can keep you from getting treatment or finding work.
+This is called "self-stigma," and it can keep you from getting treatment or finding work you would enjoy.

 Respecting yourself is an important part of your recovery.
 Don't let guilt or shame keep you from getting help.
 Getting treatment can help you get better.

 Your attitude and actions can influence what others think.
 Be honest with people and show them who you really are.
-When you help people understand PTSD, they are more likely to get past their negative views.
+It is not your job to change people's minds about PTSD, but when you help people understand PTSD, they may be more likely to get past their negative views.

 Here are some ways you can help others better understand PTSD: